TashiSoldin/MAPWAPS/README.md

 - Code: this folder contains the Jupyter Notebooks that were used for data processing and machine learning models:
     - Dataset Aquisition, Processing & Curation: contains the Jupyter Notebooks responsible for data extraction, processing, collation and combination to produce a final dataset that can be used for ML input.
     - Machine Learning Models: contains the Jupyter Notebooks that train, validate and test the 5 ML models implemented in this project.
 Multiple models allow for comparison and determination of the model most applicable to this context.
-- Results: this folder contains the results produced by the ML models in the form of tabulated data and graphic plots.
+- Results: this folder contains the results produced by the ML models in the form of tabulated data and graphic plots (loss plots and regression plots to benchmark ML model perfromance).

 Each folder has its own README.md with more detailed explanations on the folder's contents.